snehilchatterjee/snehilchatterjee/ReadMe.md

 ## 💫 About me
 Greetings, I'm Snehil Chatterjee, a passionate B.Tech student pursuing Computer Science Engineering at Vellore Institute of Technology.
 I have an insatiable love for problem-solving and a deep fascination for various technological domains.

-Specifically, I'm captivated by computer vision, transformers, and app development.
-These diverse fields intrigue me, and I'm enthusiastic about delving into their complexities, eager to explore their immense potential.

 ## 🌐 Socials: